-Dr. Marisa Weiss, chief medical officer of breastcancer.org says, “I can say from experience that the time right after diagnosis, when you are considering options and planning treatment, is a blur.
-When you are feeling so anxious and overwhelmed, it is hard to listen, understand, and decide.
+Dr. Marisa Weiss, chief medical officer of breastcancer.org, says, “I can say from experience that the time right after diagnosis, when you are considering options and planning treatment, is a blur.
+Feeling anxious and overwhelmed makes it hard to listen, understand, and decide.
 So even if lymphedema gets mentioned during this time, you may not remember it.
-Or it may not come up because the focus is really on getting you well.
+Or it may not come up because the focus is on getting you well.
 So if lymphedema does develop later on, it can feel like yet another insult to the body, one that many women weren’t fully prepared for.
-The good news is that women can learn how to manage it and lead normal lives.“
+The good news is that women can learn to manage it and lead everyday lives. “

 WHAT IS LYMPHEDEMA?

 Lymphedema is a problem that may occur after surgery when lymph nodes are removed.
-It can also be caused from radiation therapy, which can damage lymph nodes.
-It is an accumulation of lymph fluid which causes abnormal swelling usually in the area of the arm after breast surgery.
-However, it can also develop in the hand, breast, or torso.
+It can also be caused by radiation therapy, damaging lymph nodes.
+It is an accumulation of lymph fluid that causes abnormal swelling, usually in the area of the arm after breast surgery.
+However, it can also develop in the hand, breast, torso, or lower body.
 Lymphedema doesn’t always appear right away.
-It usually develops gradually and can appear during the months or even years that follow the breast surgery.
+Instead, it usually develops gradually and can occur during the months or even years that follow breast surgery.

 WHAT ARE MY CHANCES OF GETTING LYMPHEDEMA AFTER CANCER?

 There is no way to know for sure what your chances are of developing lymphedema.
 However, the good news is they are continually developing new and better surgical treatments.
-Therefore, the chances of lymphedema today are greatly reduced.
-Most people do not get lymphedema since modern surgery removes fewer axillary lymph nodes than in the past.
-The more nodes removed the greater the risk.
-Axillary node dissection, which removes more lymph nodes, gives you a 15% to 25% chance of developing lymphedema.
-Sentinel lymph node biopsy, which removes only a few lymph nodes to check for cancer, gives you less than a 5% chance of developing lymphedema.
-When lymph nodes are removed, you will always be at higher risk for lymphedema.
+Therefore, the cases of lymphedema today are significantly reduced.
+Most people do not get lymphedema since modern surgery removes fewer axillary lymph nodes than before.
+The more nodes removed, the greater the risk.
+Axillary node dissection removes more lymph nodes and gives you a 15% to 25% chance of developing lymphedema.
+Sentinel lymph node biopsy removes only a few lymph nodes to check for cancer and gives you less than a 5% chance of developing lymphedema.
+When lymph nodes are removed, the lymph system is compromised, and you will always be at higher risk for lymphedema.

 SIGNS AND SYMPTOMS OF LYMPHEDEMA

 The main symptom of lymphedema after breast cancer is swelling in the arm on the affected side.
 The amount of swelling can vary.
-A feeling of fullness, heaviness, or tightness, in the arm, armpit or chest may also occur.
+A feeling of fullness, heaviness, or tightness in the arm, armpit, or chest may also occur.
 Clothing feeling tight or jewelry that doesn’t fit may also indicate the development of lymphedema.
 Do you have trouble bending or moving your joints?
 Does your arm feel weak or heavy?
 Do you have aching or pain in your arm that was not there before?
 All are signs to look for when you are at risk for lymphedema.
-If you do notice any of these conditions you should seek medical attention as soon as possible.
+You should seek medical attention immediately if you notice any of these conditions.
 The sooner lymphedema is diagnosed and treated, the easier it is to manage.

 TREATMENT OF LYMPHEDEMA

-Typically, lymphedema treatment is broken down into four components which include manual lymphatic drainage, skin and nail care, compression and exercise.
-Manual lymphatic drainage is a gentle form of massage, which helps to redirect lymph fluid to move it out of the affected area.
-Skin care includes keeping skin clean and moisturized along with protecting the skin from injury and infection.
-Compression helps prevent more fluid build up and can include multi-layer bandaging and compression garments.
+Lymphedema treatment is typically broken down into four components: manual lymphatic drainage, skin and nail care, compression, and exercise.
+Manual lymphatic drainage is a gentle massage that helps redirect lymph fluid to move it out of the affected area.
+Skin care includes keeping skin clean and moisturized, along with protecting the skin from injury and infection.
+Compression helps prevent more fluid build-up, including multi-layer bandaging and compression garments.
 Finally, exercises help to stimulate your lymph vessels and move lymph fluid out of the body.
-Your therapist may incorporate other treatments such as Kinesio tape, aquatic therapy and pneumatic pumps.
+Your therapist may incorporate Kinesio tape, aquatic therapy, and pneumatic pumps.

 REDUCING YOUR RISK OF LYMPHEDEMA AFTER BREAST CANCER

 Although there is no proven way to prevent lymphedema, there are some things you can do to reduce your risk after breast cancer.
-First of all, it’s important to be aware of the risk and seek care if you notice any signs or symptoms.
+First, it’s essential to be aware of the risk and seeks care if you notice any signs or symptoms.
 Maintain a healthy body weight and eat a low-sodium diet.
-Take steps to reduce the risk of infection or injury that can trigger lymphedema.
-Here are some suggestions to help prevent injuries and infections:
+Finally, reduce the risk of infection or injury that can trigger lymphedema.
+Here are some suggestions to help prevent injuries and illnesses:

 - Wear gloves when doing work around the yard or in the house.